sbasrik/Chess/README.md

-# Traditional Chess game written in Java
+# Chess game written in Java